MetPX/sarracenia/doc/sr_shovel.1.rst

 more powerful regular expression based  **accept/reject**  mechanisms described below.
 The difference being that the AMQP filtering is applied by the broker itself, saving the notices from being delivered to the client at all.
-The  **accept/reject**  patterns apply to messages sent by the broker to the subscriber.
+The  **accept/reject**  patterns apply to messages sent by the broker to the shovel.
 In other words,  **accept/reject**  are client side filters, whereas  **subtopic**  is server side filtering.

 It is best practice to use server side filtering to reduce the number of announcements sent